CUBRID/cubrid-manual/en/sql/transaction.rst

 *   KEEP_CONNECTION = ON: Cursor holdability is not affected.
 *   KEEP_CONNECTION = AUTO: The CAS cannot be restarted while the result set with cursor holdability is open.

 .. warning:: Usage of memory will increase in the status of result set opened.
-Thus, you should closed the result set after completion.
+Thus, you should close the result set after completion.

 .. note::